I’m finally at a point in my life where work life balance is something I’ve prioritized.

 Plan Your Work Hours In Advance (And Stick To It)

-So, you can achieve balance in the way you want it, by planning your work hours (and lunch break) ahead of time—and sticking to them no matter what.
+So, you can achieve balance in the way you want it, by planning your work hours, when you check your work emails, (and lunch break) ahead of time—and sticking to them no matter what.

 Decide ahead of time (at least 24 hours in advance, so you’re using your prefrontal cortex), what time you’ll spend for both work and personal.
 Then schedule this on your calendar.
 Then follow through.